kkane106/express-overview/README.md

 This approach is meant to clarify some of the magic that goes on behind the scenes.
 I find value in building a web app from the ground up without a scaffold, hopefully you do too.
 The first project will be a bit trivial, but will become more involved and hopefully interesting as it grows.

+#### Response and Request Objects: Or How I Learned To Stop Being Afraid and Love the Internet
+!!!! **Add example of NodeJs app/route configuration without additional dependencies** !!!! req/res originate in node and are extended by express !!!! break down URL!
+! - protocol (http/https/ftp/file
+! - hostname (google
+! - port (80 by default, can be specified
+! - path (the resources being accessed
+! - querystring (starts with ? name value pairs are seperated by &
+! - fragment (for browser use only, ajax heavy SPAs use them to control the app .. originally used to tell the browser to access a specific part of the document

+!!!! **Request methods (get post etc)**

+!!!
+Headers -- > hidden information
+--> Request (information sent by the browser)
+--> Response (information you send back)
+-example - content type --> browser uses this to render content -media type (ie. UTF-8)

+!!!!
+Request Body -> the information sent by the browser to the applicaiton (usually in post requests etc)

+!!!
+Parameters --> information sent, typically from a form

+!!!
+Request Object

 #### Installing Dependencies
 >“There are two questions a man must ask himself: The first is 'Where am I going?' and the second is 'Who will go with me?'